academic-resources/odin/test_driven_development.md

 ### ** Exerpt
 >So far you've been learning how to test code that you've written, but there's a popular development process that flips that concept on its head.
 Rather than writing code, manually testing it until you get it working, then writing a test to make sure it stays working; you can write the test ** before**  the code, so that you don't have to waste *any* time manually testing.
-Test Driven Development is the name of this inverted development process.**
+Test Driven Development is the name of this inverted development process :**

 ---